Pricing Theory

 Introduction

 The carbon pricing matrix is framed by ‘carrot’ and ‘stick’ incentives.
-It explicitly defines four unique carbon pricing options: carbon taxes, cap-and-trade, carbon subsidies, and the proposed carbon reward.
+It explicitly defines four major carbon pricing options: carbon taxes, cap-and-trade, carbon subsidies, and the proposed carbon reward.
 All four are recommended here for responding to the climate crisis.

 GCR-Carbon-Pricing-Matrix-Rover